-New soccer goal: lowering blood pressureFebruary 22nd, 2013 in Health
+New soccer goal: lowering blood pressureFebruary 22, 2013 in Medicine & Health / Health

 (HealthDay)—Playing soccer can help reduce high blood pressure in adults, according to a small study.